Drying and thickening

-Drying and inspissation are used in practically all industries:
+Drying and thickening are methods used within practically all industries:

 Drying is a process during which water is removed from a solid product.